 Car insurance details of the other driver

-Regardless of the nature of the claim you need to be making, it’s best to take some photos immediately after the incident.
-You should also make a sketch showing where the vehicles were, the direction they were travelling and any key features or where witnesses were standing.
-Note the weather conditions and road surfaces.
+It’s best to take photos immediately after an incident.
+You should also make a sketch showing where the vehicles were, the direction they were travelling and any key other features, or where witnesses were standing.
+Note the weather conditions and the road surfaces too.

-This can help you remember the events better if the insurance company needs to get back to you weeks later.
-More importantly, however, it can verify your statement and confirm the details of your claim.
+This should help you remember the events better if the insurance company needs to get back to you.
+More importantly it reinforces your statement and helps confirm the details of your claim.

 If anybody is injured in the accident you must call the police.
 You should, if possible, get the names and contact details of anybody hurt.

 If the accident involved another car you’ll need to provide your insurer with the details.
 Here are the eight most important pieces of information your insurer will want to know:

 The vehicle registration number of the other car